 From 2012 to 2013, Scott’s problems severely escalated.
-Diamond Dallas Page, who at that time was becoming viral for the success of his DDP YOGA program, received a message from their mutual friend, WWE Hall Of Famer Sean Waltman (X-Pac, Syxx, The 1-2-3 Kid) who expressed concern for Hall’s well-being.
+Diamond Dallas Page, who was becoming viral for the success of his DDP YOGA program, received a message from their mutual friend, WWE Hall Of Famer Sean Waltman (X-Pac, Syxx, The 1-2-3 Kid), who expressed concern for Hall’s well-being.
 In the message, Waltman had written that Scott was talking about getting a gun.

-Page made a call to Hall alongside fellow WWE Hall Of Famer Jake “The Snake” Roberts, who was living with Dallas at the time as rehabilitation for his own personal struggles.
-The call was recorded and posted to social media (as chronicled in the 2015 documentary, The Resurrection Of Jake The Snake), where a defeated and struggling Scott Hall accepted an invitation to move in with Dallas just as Jake did.
+Page made a call to Hall alongside fellow WWE Hall Of Famer Jake "The Snake" Roberts, living with Dallas at the time as rehabilitation for his own personal struggles.
+The call was recorded and posted to social media (as chronicled in the 2015 documentary, The Resurrection Of Jake The Snake).
+A defeated and struggling Scott Hall accepted an invitation to move in with Dallas, just as Jake did.

 Scott Hall believed Dallas’s invitation and efforts turned his life around and put Hall on the path of a clean and healthy lifestyle.
 Though he and Jake hit speedbumps in their recovery, both successfully had their lives changed for the better through the help of DDP and their own self-determination.
 Scott Hall has since become an advocate for healthy living.